GlobalDataJustice/globaldatajustice.github.io/_posts/2018-10-24-ICRC-data-protection.md

 tags: [humanitarian]
 ---

 Yesterday I participated in a side event on data protection in humanitarian action at the 2018 International Conference of Data Protection and Privacy Commissioners in Brussels.
-The context of the meeting is a planned update to the [Handbook on Data Protection in Humanitarian Action](https://www.icrc.org/en/publication/handbook-data-protection-humanitarian-action), first published in 2017 by the International Committee of the Red Cross (ICRC) and Belgian Privacy Hub.
+The context of the meeting is a planned update to the [Handbook on Data Protection in Humanitarian Action](https://www.icrc.org/en/publication/handbook-data-protection-humanitarian-action), first published in 2017 by the International Committee of the Red Cross (ICRC) and Brussels Privacy Hub.

 The Handbook aims to equip staff of humanitarian organizations with data protection guidance for processing personal data as part of their operations.
 New crises and emerging technologies introduce new data protection challenges.
 A working group has been established to identify and respond to these challenges, as well as to address other gaps in the handbook a year into its use.